OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/git.md

 Git must be installed on the machine where OpsHub Integration Manager server is running.
 Clone the Git repository which you want to synchronize on the same machine where the server is installed.
 This repository will be used by OpsHub Integration Manager only.

 ## Install python and required modules
-*For hook configuration python and required modules are required, refer [Python Configuration](#configuration-python-2-6-0) under Appendix for installation.
+* For hook configuration python and required modules are required, refer [Python Configuration](#configuration-python-2-6-0) under Appendix for installation.
-*Validate Git configuration: Some Git clients do not add branch information on Git clone repositories.
+* Validate Git configuration: Some Git clients do not add branch information on Git clone repositories.
 In such cases, you need to add it manually after Git repository is cloned to validate this behavior.

 Follow the steps given below to learn how to go about it:
 *  Steps for validating branch section:
    *  Navigate to the cloned repository.
    *  Go to the `.git` folder.
    *  Open `config` file and if you find branch section like this:
- [branch "master"]
+ [branch "master"] <br>
- remote = origin
+ remote = origin <br>
- merge = refs/heads/master
+ merge = refs/heads/master <br>
 Here `"master"` is branch name, it could be other name as well depending on your clone repository path but if there is no section for branch then execute the command given below:
 ```sh
 git branch -u origin/<branch_name> <branch_name>